straubt1/terraform-enterprise-gcp-dual-region/README.md

 - `./secrets/`
   - Place to store a `.env` file with the required secrets for the Taskfile
   - You must create this file and populate it with the required secrets (see Examples directory) if you are using the Taskfile.
+- `./seed/`
+  - Contains the seed data for the TFE deployment
+  - This is optional and VERY much a WIP at the moment, but it might get pulled into it's own repository.

 ### Taskfile